wnelumbo/telegram-import/README.md

 # Import to Telegram as import from WhatsApp
-⚡️ This tool can convert Telegram HTML backup to JSON, merge ```messages.json``` files and import back to.
+⚡️ This tool can convert Telegram HTML backup to JSON, merge ```messages.json``` files and import back.
 #### What is implemented in Import:
       Messages
       Stickers: static and animated